-Cuyahoga Valley National Park is Ohio’s proud representation in the national park system.
+Cuyahoga Valley National Park is Ohio’s proud representation in the American national park system.
 Forests full of singing birds, rolling hills providing scenic vantage points and, of course, the splashing Cuyahoga River set the scene for a stunning day out.
 But where to stay near Cuyahoga Valley National Park for the best experience?

 Which is the best Cuyahoga Valley area?